Gunivers/Bookshelf/docs/modules/xp.md

     Due to the division, the result is rounded to the lowest integer.
 If you want to round to the nearest integer, use the function `bs.xp:get_bar_rounded`
     ```

-:Example:
+Example

-    Get the portion filled in your XP bar
+:   Get the portion filled in your XP bar

     ```
     # Once